kevinchannon/cppstart/README.md

 This is not sensible advice for lion ownership.
 You're going to need a few more pieces of PPE and various other equipment if you want to avoid disembowelment at some point in your fairly near future.

+Typically, then, a project will start with a person hacking away at a main() in a project and running it to check the results.
+Quickly, some kind of build system, like CMake, will be needed.
+Then, at some point, they will decide that they should be using some kind of source control.
+Then, a bit later, maybe some kind of unit tests would be good and this code should probably be split into separate files, and maybe a library.
+But, **le sigh** getting some kind of unit test library in place requires managing the dependency on it.
+Who has time for all that!?
+It's easy enough to just copy the code into our repo and fix up the CMake files to use it properly

+And this is how things progress, slowly either transforming into a sensible project, or just... not.

+### A kick-start!
+CppStart allows a user to quickly start a new application or library project with a fairly complete "devops" infrastructure in place.
+This means that, right from the start, you will have in place unit tests, code formatting, source control, continuous integration build & test, release pipelines and more.

 ## Get `cppstart`
 `cppstart` is a python application, so you'll need a working Python install to use it.
 Once you have Python, then you can simply do `pip install cppstart` to install cppstart